-Starting August 1, 2024, Illinois residents applying for a Notary Public commission must use the Secretary of State’s online application.
-To become a Notary in Illinois, you must complete the following steps:
+Illinois residents applying for a Notary Public commission must use the Secretary of State’s online application.
+More information is available on the Secretary of State’s website.

-3. Take a Notary training class and pass the exam.
+- Take an approved Notary study course and pass the exam.

 About the Illinois Notary Process

-The term of an Illinois Notary Public commission is four years, after which you’ll need to renew to continue notarizing documents.
+The term of an Illinois Notary Public commission is four years for Illinois residents, after which you’ll need to renew to continue notarizing documents.

 Cost to Become an Illinois Notary

-The cost to become an IL Notary ranges between $178 and $203 based on the education provider you choose for the Notary class and companies from which you purchase the surety bond, seal and journal.
+The cost to become an IL Notary ranges between $178 and $203, depending on the education provider you choose for the Notary class and the companies from which you purchase the surety bond, seal, and journal.

 Commission Processing Time